thomasjball/PyExZ3/README.md

 `--cvc` argument.
 While the two solvers offer a similar feature set, the integration of CVC differs from Z3 in a number of ways.
-Most predominately, the CVC integration uses an unbounded rational number representation for Python numbers, converting back and forth to bit vectors only in the presence of bitwise operations.
-The Z3 integration uses bounded bit vectors for generating inputs of all numbers.
+Most predominately, the CVC integration uses an unbounded rational number representation for Python numbers, converting to bit vectors only for bitwise operations.
+The Z3 integration uses bounded bit vectors for all numbers.
 For programs that use any significant number of bitwise operations, the default Z3-based configuration is strongly recommended.
 Additionally, CVC does not support generating models for non-linear